AnantShankhdhar/codeforces-crawler/README.md

 # codeforces-crawler
 A website that recommends problems, virtual contests and shows user statistics for users of the coding platform codeforces.
+Link of the website: [CodeForces Crawler](http://cfcrawler.pythonanywhere.com/)

 ## Requirements
 **[Django](https://www.djangoproject.com/)**